myoneflag/design-engineering/CONTRIBUTING.md

 ## Commit workflow

-When a task is assigned to you, all details are in teh Jira card.
+When a task is assigned to you, all details are in the Jira card.
 Use the Jira task code for creating branches and commit messages.

 1. Create branch based on `master`, and name it using Jira task code (e.g. `DEV-123` or `DEV-123-a-short-name`)
 2. Commit to branch, and add `DEV-123` to commit messages (e.g. `DEV-123 did this and that`)